NHL roundup: Hall of Famer Mike Bossy dies of lung cancer

 Bossy revealed his cancer diagnosis in October in a letter to TVA Sports.
 He wrote in French: “It is with a lot of sadness that I need to step away from your screens, for a necessary pause.
 I intend to fight with all the determination and fire you’ve seen me show on the ice.”

+ISLANDERS 3, CANADIENS 0: Ilya Sorokin made a career-high 44 saves to tie New York’s franchise record for shutouts in a season with seven, helping the visiting Islanders spoil Carey Price’s season debut.Advertisement

+Price stopped 17 shots, giving up goals to Zach Parise and Noah Dobson in a 1:44 span in the third period.
+Brock Nelson added an empty-net goal.
-CANADIENS: Goaltender Carey Price will make his season debut Friday night against the New York Islanders, stepping into the crease for his first game since Game 5 of the 2021 Stanley Cup final in July.Advertisement

-Price spent months recovering from off-season knee surgery, but paused his rehabilitation after voluntarily entering the NHL’s player assistance program last fall.
+Price played for the first time since Game 5 of the 2021 Stanley Cup final in July.
+He spent months recovering from offseason knee surgery, but paused his rehabilitation after voluntarily entering the NHL’s player assistance program last fall.
 He has said he entered the program for substance abuse, and in January noted his career could be in jeopardy.

-Instead, the seven-time All-Star and 2015 NHL MVP will take the ice for the last-place Canadiens, who have eight games remaining and have surrendered a league-high 284 goals this season.

 Send questions/comments to the editors.